CletsyMedia/rock-paper-scissors/readme.md

 ## Getting Started

-Follow these instructions to set up and run the game on your local machine.
+Follow these instructions to set up and run the game on your local machine and enjoy.

 ### Prerequisites